Amelie: Have you children any concept of geometric progression?

 - The Black Court are the classical Draculas, except they appear to be corpses in varying stages of decay.
 (Dracula was a treatise on the Court's strengths, weaknesses, and how to hunt them disguised as a novel, commissioned from Bram Stoker by their rivals in the White Court.)
 The Black Court is acknowledged to be the most explosive breeders, their victims getting right back up immediately, but their numbers are thinned by vampire hunters and other rivals, making them the most rare.

 - The now extinct Red Court were basically humanoid bat monsters, capable of developing a second skin to disguise themselves as human.
-A bite survivor would become a half-vampire with a human appearance, the benefits of which include agelessness and strength, but would incur a strong blood thirst.
+An unknown process (other than that it's not just biting itself as that only leads to blood loss and a narcotic drugging effect)can convert a human into a half-vampire with a human appearance, the benefits of which include agelessness and strength, but would incur a strong blood thirst.
 When a half-vampire kills another person for their blood, they then transform into a full Red Court vampire.
 The Red Court was known to be the most populous Court, considering the relative ease with which they breed and their fairly low profile.

-- White Court vampires are people with a demonic symbiote called a Hunger that turns them into succubi and incubi that can invoke and feed on emotions, the head family preferring a diet of lust.
-They reproduce sexually, producing human offspring with an embryonic Hunger attached.
+- White Court vampires are people with a demonic symbiote called a Hunger that turns them into vampires that can invoke and feed on emotions, the head family preferring a diet of lust (fear, despair and anger being diets of choice for some others).
+They can only reproduce sexually, producing human offspring with an embryonic Hunger attached.
 When the child of a White Court vampire loses their virginity, the Hunger awakens and kills their partner by draining them and turning the child into a full vampire.
-Notably, all White Court children come from male vampires, and the females appear to be sterile.
+Both sexes appear to be somewhat fertile, with Lord Raith having had many children over centuries and Justine referring Lady Malvora as a mother of another vampire.
+But, they are also explicitly very low in fertility.
+Even if they do concieve pregnancy is also very dangerous for at least human mothers with a 50% survival rate to full-term.
+This all means that there is often a couple decades between even incubus Lord Raith being able to successfully have a child born.

 - There are other vampire courts, the biggest being the secretive Jade Court in East Asia, but they're too small or secretive for concrete information on them.

-- The Mortal Instruments has a very complex ritual to turned a human in a vampire.
+- The Mortal Instruments has a very complex ritual to turn a human into a vampire.
 At first, they must not suck him completely, and then he has to drink the blood of a vampire.
 Shortly thereafter, this human must be buried in holy ground.
 And even then, not every newly-transformed vampire is strong enough to free himself from his grave.

 - The book series The Saga of the Noble Dead shows that some humans are sucked out, then become vampires, and other humans are not.
 But that depends on chance.